BBC Radio 4: Overview

-In 2019, Mohit Bakaya replaced Gwyneth Williams, who had been the station controller since 2010.
+BBC Radio 4 broadcasts a wide variety of speech-related programming, including news, drama, comedy, science and history.
 Music is broadcast as in documentaries relating to various forms of both popular and classical music, and the long-running music-based Desert Island Discs.
-Following the creation of BBC Radio 5 Live in 1994, the station has become the home of ball-by-ball commentaries of most Test cricket matches played by England.
-The coverage is broadcast on long wave.
-Consequently, for around 70 days a year, listeners have to rely on FM broadcasts or DAB for mainstream Radio 4 broadcasts – the number relying solely on long wave is now a small minority.
-The cricket broadcasts take precedence over on-the-hour news bulletins, but not the Shipping Forecast, carried since Radio 4's move to long wave in 1978 because long wave can be received clearly at sea.
+Sport is not part of the station's output, apart from during news bulletins, although between 1994 and 2023, the station's longwave frequency was used to broadcast ball-by-ball commentaries of most Test cricket matches played by England.
+Consequently, for around 70 days a year, listeners had to rely on FM broadcasts or DAB for mainstream Radio 4 broadcasts – the number relying solely on longwave was now a small minority.
+The cricket broadcasts took precedence over on-the-hour news bulletins, but not the Shipping Forecast, carried since Radio 4's move to longwave in 1978 because longwave can be received clearly at sea.

-The station has a strong reputation for news, drama, and comedy.
-Following the Six O'Clock News from Monday to Friday, the station normally broadcasts a thirty-minute comedy programme.

-The station is available on FM in most of Great Britain, parts of Ireland and the north of France; LW throughout the UK and in parts of Northern Europe, and the Atlantic north of the Azores to about 20 degrees west; MW in some areas; DAB; Digital TV including Freeview, Freesat, Sky and Virgin Media, and on the Internet.
-Freesat, Sky and Virgin have a separate channel for Radio 4 LW output in mono, in addition to the FM output.
+The station is available on FM in most of Great Britain, parts of Ireland and the north of France; LW throughout the UK and in parts of Northern Europe, and the Atlantic north of the Azores to about 20 degrees west; DAB; Digital TV including Freeview, Freesat, Sky and Virgin Media, and on the Internet.
+Freesat, Sky and Virgin formerly had a separate channel for Radio 4 LW output in mono, in addition to the FM output, but these were removed after the separate schedule for LW ended in April 2024.